 As I’m sure everyone understands, the most important part of a United States trademark search is the interpretation and explanation of the trademark search results.
 The whole point of the trademark search is to determine whether you can use and federally register your trademark without being sued for trademark infringement.
 But because LegalZoom is not a law firm, it cannot offer you a legal opinion as to whether using or applying to register your trademark would violate the rights of someone else.
 It cannot tell you whether your trademark falls into one of the numerous categories of trademarks that are barred from federal registration under any circumstances.
-And it certainly cannot inform you as to the likelihood of your trademark application being accepted or rejected by the Trademark Office.
+And it certainly cannot inform you as to the likelihood of your trademark application being approved or rejected by the United States Patent and Trademark Office.

 As you can see, LegalZoom’s trademark search service isn’t good value because it doesn’t provide you with the information you’re really looking for.
 In contrast, an experienced trademark attorney will conduct a comprehensive federal trademark search and then issue you a detailed opinion fully explaining the results of the trademark search.
 You will then know about the risks associated with using and registering your trademark.
 Armed with that information, you can then make an informed decision as to whether you want to move forward with the US trademark registration process, or perhaps choose a different trademark with less potential problems.